jngreco/Team-AutoCrash-Project/README.md

 <h3> Auto Fatalities by Road Attribute - Number of Lanes and Posted Speed Limit - Michael O'Leary

-<h5> In the Chicago_Data-michael notebook, we pulled in all Chicago traffic crash data from the City of Chicago.
+<h5> In the Chicago_Data-Road-Attributes notebook, we pulled in all Chicago traffic crash data from the City of Chicago.
 We filtered by the years 2018 - 2022, to ensure we have complete years for comparison and because more recent years have better data quality.
 We examined the data to find what elements had value and discarded the rest, and we merged the datasets together into a single dataframe, and we renamed columns for clarity, and we cleansed data and filtered for scope.

 After cleansing, we looked at crashes, injuries and fatalities by number of lanes and found that 88% of crashes occurred on 2 or 4 lane loads - likely representing more the makeup of Chicago roadways than anything stitically valid.
 We could test this if we could find the number of Chicago lane-miles of each type of road, but that data didn't appear to be available.